About 15% of children with cerebral palsy have hydrocephalus.

-A shunt is a tube that allows CSF from the brain to move into the chest cavity or abdomen where it can be reabsorbed back into the bloodstream.
+A shunt is a tube that allows CSF from the brain to move into the chest cavity or abdomen where it is reabsorbed back into the bloodstream.
 While shunts are effective treatments for hydrocephalus, there are some risks associated with their use including relatively high infection rates and obstruction.

 In contrast, endoscopic third ventriculostomy involves making a small incision in the third ventricle, which allows CSF to flow out of the ventricular system.
 Because the procedure does not involve implanting an object into the brain like a shunt, there is a lower risk of long-term complications.

-With timely treatment, many individuals with hydrocephalus and cerebral palsy can have active, functional lives.
+With timely treatment, many individuals with hydrocephalus and cerebral palsy are able to have active, functional lives.

 Hydrocephalus and Cerebral Palsy: Key Points

-Hydrocephalus refers to the excess buildup of cerebrospinal fluid in the brain, which can damage the tissues and consequently cause cerebral palsy.
-However, the two conditions do not always co-occur.
+Hydrocephalus refers to the excess buildup of cerebrospinal fluid in the brain, which may damage the tissues and consequently cause cerebral palsy.
+However, the two conditions do not always occur together.